SuhasP2002/YouTube-Transcript-Summarizer-master/README.md

 ## Features

-- Multiple Langauage Support (Hindi,English,Gujarati,Braille)
+- Multiple Langauage Support (Hindi,English)
 - Runtime Text to Speech Conversion (English language Only)
 - Get Transcripts of videos of any length.
 - Get Summarization of video of any language.